Closer (The Chainsmokers song)

 "Closer" is a song by American DJ duo the Chainsmokers featuring American singer Halsey.
 Halsey duets with Chainsmokers member Andrew Taggart, who had never provided lead vocals on a song before (although he provided background vocals for "Roses").
 It was released on July 29, 2016, through Disruptor Records and Columbia Records.
 The song was written by Taggart, Halsey, Shaun Frank, Freddy Kennett, Isaac Slade and Joe King.
 Halsey's vocals were produced by DJ Swivel, while the main song production was handled by the Chainsmokers as usual.
 Musically, it is a future bass and electropop song with a "retro" style synthesizer in the chorus.
 Taggart and Halsey take turns singing their parts before singing the chorus together as the song concludes.
 The song is also included on the Japanese edition of The Chainsmokers' debut studio album, Memories...Do Not Open (2017).

 In the United States, "Closer" became both the Chainsmokers' and Halsey's first number one single on the Billboard Hot 100.
 The song stayed at the top spot for 12 consecutive weeks; it was the highest-charting EDM song to crack the Billboard Decade-End in the 2010s according to Billboard.
 The Chainsmokers became the first act to have four songs ("Closer" being the fourth) that top the Dance/Electronic Songs chart, passing Calvin Harris, who held the previous record with three.
 Internationally the single topped the charts in seventeen countries including Australia, Canada, New Zealand, Ireland, and the United Kingdom, making it both the Chainsmokers' and Halsey's first chart-topping song in all six countries.
 The song went on to become the first song to spend 26 weeks in the top five of the Billboard Hot 100 chart.
 It also became the second song in the history of the Hot 100 chart to spend 32 weeks in the top ten of the chart.

 The song was performed live for the first time at the Number Fest Concert at Ohio University on Saturday April 16, 2016.
 The Chainsmokers performed “Closer” for the second time at Coachella on Sunday, April 17, 2016.
 Halsey and the Chainsmokers performed the track live at the 2016 MTV Video Music Awards as well as a remix of the song at the 2016 American Music Awards.
 Its music video was released on October 24, 2016.
 It received a nomination for Best Pop Duo/Group Performance at the 2017 Grammy Awards.

-In 2018, the song received a diamond certification by the RIAA for selling 10 million units in the United States.
+In 2018, the song received a diamond certification by the RIAA for selling 10 million units in the United States, later being certified 18× Platinum in 2026.
 In 2023, the Chainsmokers collaborated with Japanese rock star Yoshiki to perform a classical version of "Closer" in the documentary film Yoshiki: Under the Sky.